-The Clery Act Compliance Coordinator works collaboratively with various offices at the University to ensure the institution's compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and associated regulations.
+The Clery Act Compliance Coordinator is responsible for Clery Act compliance and reporting.
+While public safety may play a central role in executing specific requirements, Clery Act requirements span across a number of different departments, including student affairs, student housing, athletics, Title IX compliance, emergency response and many others.
+The coordinator works collaboratively with various offices at the University to ensure the institution's compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and associated regulations.
+Additionally, the coordinator is responsible for ensuring that all Clery Act requirements are accurately reported in a timely manner.
 By October 1 of each year, the University must publish and distribute their Annual Campus Security Report to current and prospective students and employees.
 This report is required to provide crime statistics for the prior three years, policy statements regarding various safety and security measures, campus crime prevention program descriptions, and procedures to be followed in the investigation and prosecution of alleged sex offenses.